katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 And — more importantly — who carries them forward.

 🕓
-I want to start with a question that was asked in 2007.
+I want to start with a number.
+120 to 160 man-years.

+🕓
+That's how long it took each large science project in the world to build its own control system — from scratch, alone, every time.
+That figure was presented at ICALEPCS 1989, in Vancouver, by Axel Daneels from CERN.

+🕓
+It's the number that triggered the dinner conversation.
+The number that made Mike Thuot say: *there's a better way.*
+The number that made EPICS necessary.

+🕓
+Transmission isn't just a nice idea.
+It's the answer to 160 man-years wasted.
+Every.
+Single.
+Time.

+---

+## ACT 1 — ONE WORD

+🕓
-At ICALEPCS, in Knoxville, Tennessee.
+In 2007, at ICALEPCS in Knoxville, Tennessee,
 Andy Götz was preparing the traditional TANGO talk.
-And he asked Jean-Michel Chaize:
+And he asked Jean-Michel Chaize a question.

 🕓
 *"Why do we need TANGO when there is EPICS?"*